FN90/vt-test-python/README.md

 <br>
 To compile this program you need to use Python 3.5+
 <br>
-The output is a JSON file that contains matches between products.txt and listing.txt
+The output is a JSON file that contains matches between products.txt and listings.txt